ibm-cloud-docs/key-protect/kmip.md

 {: #kmip-adapter-view}
 {: ui}

-The adapter details panel allows you to learn about an adapter (for example, through its description) and also allows you to do actions like adding certificates.
+The adapter details panel displays information about an adapter and allows you to perform actions such as adding certificates.

+To view adapter details:

+1. Click the actions menu (⋯) for the adapter.
+2. Select **Details**.

-To view the adapter details, click the ⋯ icon.
-This shows all of the details about the adapter.
-Here you can see its name, its description, any KMIP symmetric keys associated with the adapter, and certificates that have been uploaded to it.
-You can also use this panel to upload more certificates, as desired.
+The details panel displays the adapter's name, description, associated KMIP symmetric keys, and uploaded certificates.
+You can also upload additional certificates from this panel.

-KMIP symmetric keys cannot be deleted using the UI.
-To delete keys, you must use the [CLI](/docs/key-protect?topic=key-protect-key-protect-cli-reference&interface=ui#kp-kmip-object-delete).
-Only KMIP symmetric keys that are in a state other than the `Active` (state `1`) can be deleted.
-An adapter cannot be deleted if it contains keys that are in the `Active` state.
+KMIP symmetric keys cannot be deleted using the console.
+To delete keys, use the [CLI](/docs/key-protect?topic=key-protect-key-protect-cli-reference&interface=ui#kp-kmip-object-delete).
+Only KMIP symmetric keys that are not in the `Active` state (state `1`) can be deleted.
+You cannot delete an adapter if it contains keys in the `Active` state.

-Each adapter's resources are protected with a CRK.
-You cannot delete a CRK that is active and associated with an adapter.
+Each adapter's resources are protected with a root key.
+You cannot delete a root key that is active and associated with an adapter.

 Each KMIP symmetric key that is created counts as a single key version and incurs a [charge of one key version](/docs/key-protect?topic=key-protect-pricing-plan).
-If you want to delete a KMIP symmetric key, you can only do so using the API, CLI, or SDK.
-You cannot use the UI.
-Note that deletions of a KMIP symmetric is permanent.
-{:important}
+Deletion of a KMIP symmetric key is permanent.
+{: important}

 ## KMIP supported objects and operations
 {: #kmip-supported}